Andrew L. Ross, Ph.D., LCSW-C

 Frank J. Kros, MSW, JD

-Executive Vice President and President of The Upside Down Organization, and Director, National At Risk Education Network
+Executive Vice President and Chief Operating Officer, President, The Upside Down Organization, and Director, The National At Risk Education Network

 Frank Kros, M.S.W., J.D., is a career child advocate, who has served as a childcare worker, child abuse investigator, children's home administrator, consultant, college professor, attorney, writer and speaker.
 He currently serves as president of The Upside Down Organization and executive vice president of The Children's Guild, and is the cofounder of The Upside Down Organization (UDO).